g-mayur/design_resources/README.md

 ## Icons

->Resources for Icons including png, svg and more
+>There are a variety of resources for icons, such as png, SVG, and more.

 | Website&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Description |
 | ----------------------- | ------------------ |